 Farm to School is a movement that strives to build a youth’s connection to healthy, local food through school gardening, farm field trips, hands-on cooking and nutrition and local sourcing of fresh fruits and vegetables to school cafeterias.
-Browse the categories below for more information, examples of programs and ways to get started in your community!

 - School Gardens: What grows best in a school garden?
 When should you plant?
 How do you sustain school garden spaces?
 Find additional resources to support your efforts.